outpexgames/Lumos/README.md

     * For general help, the support server & additional notes type `-help`.
     * For the full commands list, type `-commands`.
     * Each command is called using the prefix, in the following form: `-<command>` Where <command> is the command.
 For example, to call the command ping, you would type `-ping`.
+    * To check if PowerBot has the correct permissions, just type `-checklist`.
+If `PowerBot ADMINISTRATOR Permissions:` says `true` then PowerBot has the required permissions to function.
     * Feel free to join [this support server](https://discord.gg/KSjW2wB) if additional help is needed!

 # Authors